 Cala Goloritze, Italy

 This is a white sand beach with pristine blue water on the Gulf of Orosei.
 Being located on the east coast of the Island, this place is comparatively difficult to reach.
-This is the reason why you won’t find much crowd here and is almost untouched.
+This is the reason why you won’t find many crowds here and is almost untouched.
 You can either take a boat or take a ride and then hike to the location.

 You can shift to nearby islands Hunongan cove or the Cagbalinad Island if you still have time.
-You won’t find much crowd here either, giving you the true feeling of a castaway.
+You won’t find many crowds here either, giving you the true feeling of a castaway.
 It feels dreamy to be on a deserted island instead of being on a beach with too many tourists chatting and taking pictures.